schlick7/LuteForMobile/docs/stuff.md

 Can we use the PWA that we have to handle backup and restore on our local (not on device) server?

 # Termux
-- Lets work in the settings Termux integration backups.
+- Lets work in the settings Termux integration termux backups.
 Add the ability to "restore" a backup.
+This is only for the termux server.
 This means that we need to transfer a db file of the users choosing to the correct lute3 directory and overrite the current db file.
 We should ask the user if they want to create a backup first before restoring.
-If yes create the backup and when finished continue the process, If no then just continue the process.
+If yes create the backup first and when finished continue the process, If no then just continue the process.
-- Should be able to see termux backups AND the local(configured URL) backups
 - We want an easy way for Users to download/update the lute3 files so that they can sync them with other servers.
   - We for sure need to be able to trigger db backups and then be able to download/save the db to a local folder (like downloads) and to upload/restore/overwrite the db file to the termux install location.
 We can possibly just use the lute3 backup/restore functionality for this.
   - Does the db file contain EVERYTHING that we need?